Developer’s Quick Start with the Ouster Python SDK

 Using indexing and slicing capabilities of a ScanSource

-One of the most prominent new features of the ScanSource API, (besides being able to address multi sensors), is the
+One of the most prominent features of the ScanSource API, (besides being able to address multi sensors), is the

 ability to use indexing and slicing when accessing the stored scans within the LidarScan